Our Blog

 • Blurred vision

-Accidental Ritalin overdose can range from moderate to severe symptoms.
+Accidental overdose can range from moderate to severe symptoms.
 In addition, those misusing the prescribed amount of medication can easily overdose.
 In comparison, those taking unprescribed Ritalin run an increased risk of overdose.
 Understanding the signs of Ritalin overdose can lead to a quick treatment response.
-Stimulants cause strain on the cardiovascular system, and those who may have pre-existing heart problems could be at greater risk.
+Stimulants cause strain on the cardiovascular system, and those with pre-existing heart problems could be at greater risk.

-If you believe you or another person are experiencing a Ritalin overdose, head straight to the emergency room.
+By now, it’s clear.
+Can you overdose on Ritalin?
+The answer is yes.
+If you believe you or another person are experiencing overdose signs, head straight to the emergency room.
 Taking the prescription bottle with you is an excellent way to aid treatment and determine how much of the drug could be in your system.
 The most common treatment approach is stomach pumping, also referred to as gastric lavage.
-Knowing the signs of Ritalin overdose can help when you need to make quick decisions for treatment.
+Knowing the signs of overdose can help when you need to make quick decisions for treatment.

 If you are concerned about your dependence on Ritalin or know someone who is misusing or abusing Ritalin in Tennessee, contact us for help.
-Our staff is familiar with addiction problems with Ritalin and has treatment options available in our center we can discuss with you now.
+Our staff is familiar with Ritalin overdose and addiction problems.
 It is crucial to find help now before an overdose occurs.
-Call our center for more information on treatment options.
-Contact us today.